Pork Salsa Verde Enchiladas Suizas are a perfect use of leftover pulled pork or carnitas.

 - 3 cups chicken broth

-- 2 large Vidalia onions one sliced into thin rings,
+- 2 large Vidalia onions, (one sliced into thin rings, the other chopped)

 - Chopped cilantro for serving

-- 1 13 oz. bag of MEXICAN tortilla chips
+- 1 13 oz. bag of thick MEXICAN tortilla chips

 For Chilaquiles: Add your chips to an ungreased, 9x13" baking dish.
 Pour the salsa mixture over the chips, turning them as necessary to make sure they're all coated in sauce.
 Mix the pork with the remaining salsa and add to the chips, mixing to distribute the meat evenly.
 Drizzle with remaining crema and cover with remaining cheese and onion rings.
 Bake until bubbling and golden, 10-15 minutes.
 Sprinkle with cilantro and serve immediately.